barrust/c-utils/README.md

 [![codecov](https://codecov.io/gh/barrust/c-utils/branch/master/graph/badge.svg)](https://codecov.io/gh/barrust/c-utils)

 This project provides a collection of utility libraries to help reduce the need to write similar code for each project on an ad-hoc basis.
-The need is based on what I have needed in most projects but write as needed, usually differently each time and without unit tests.
+The need is based on what I have needed in most projects but are ended up written, as needed, and usually differently each time and without unit tests.

 If there are other commonly used code that should be added, please add a feature request!